Japan’s Quantitative Easing Program: Unprecedented Measures to Stimulate Growth

 • Quantitative Easing is a monetary policy tool used by central banks to stimulate the economy when traditional monetary policy measures, such as lowering interest , have become ineffective.

 Japan's QE program, launched in 2001, was the first of its kind and marked a significant departure from conventional monetary policy.
-The BOJ embarked on a massive purchase program, buying government and other financial assets to inject liquidity into the economy.
+The BOJ embarked on a massive asset purchase program, buying government bonds and other assets to inject into the economy.

 One of the key features of Japan's QE program was its scale and duration.
 The BOJ committed to purchasing assets on an unprecedented scale, with the aim of achieving a specific inflation target and stimulating economic growth.